-Build Reversible in Conception (BRIC): this is a new module, consisting of a wood frame structure and prefabricated wall, floor and roof boxes, will be built, dismantled, reconstructed and transformed 3 times.
-The sustainable and reversible teaching module will provide training to future contractors of 12 professions of the construction sector (eg. carpenters, masonry contractors, painters, interior designers, electricians, installers of sanitary and heating units) towards circular economy.
+Build Reversible in Conception (BRIC): this is a new module, consisting of a wood frame structure and prefabricated wall, floor and roof boxes, which will be built, dismantled, reconstructed and transformed 3 times.
+The sustainable and reversible teaching module will provide training to future contractors of 12 professions of the construction sector (eg. carpenters, masonry contractors, painters, interior designers, electricians, installers of sanitary and heating units) towards the circular economy.

 Green Transformable Building Lab: the project, developed in Utrecht, Netherlands, aims to demonstrate that waste generated by changing functions of a building can be reduced by 70% through the use of upgradable modular and exchangeable components.
 The use of virgin materials will be reduced by 50%.

 The Circular Retrofit Lab: it will be built at the Vrije Universiteit Brussel as a demonstrator lab, in which new and existing building solutions will be integrated that are demountable, adaptable and reusable, in comparison with Meccano kits.
-This demonstrator will show how an existing structure can get more potential for the future in order to be easily transformed into different function (e.g. a dissemination space, a co-working space, an eco-guesthouse in the middle of the campus).
+This demonstrator will show how an existing structure can get more potential for the future in order to be easily transformed into a different function (e.g. a dissemination space, a co-working space, an eco-guesthouse in the middle of the campus).

-Reversible Experience Modules: the exhibition exists of more than 30 building-materials and -products, all optimised for healthy use and reuse.
+Reversible Experience Modules: the exhibition consists of more than 30 building-materials and -products, all optimised for healthy use and reuse.
 Visitors use the material passports to dismantle and rebuild parts of the exhibition themselves.
 They experience the benefits of building for reuse, and see what material passports make possible.

 The circular economy is ultimately a tool, one that should be considered in all projects.
-BAMB will facilitate their adoption, inspiring new designs and business models to meet evolving industry needs, while protecting the value of materials in the built environment.
+BAMB will facilitate its adoption, inspiring new designs and business models to meet evolving industry needs, while protecting the value of materials in the built environment.